 Spreewald Therme in Burg

 Here you can reserve your parking space at the airport.

 Arrival by plane, bus or train*.
 Lufthansa and numerous other airlines fly to Berlin.
 From there we continue with the rental car.
 It is also possible to arrive by train.
-The nearest train stations are in Cottbus or in Vetschau.
-It is possible to travel by train to Lübbenau or Lübben train station.
-You can reach Burg by train and bus: Timetable and booking*
+The nearest train stations are in Cottbus or Vetschau, for example.
+It is also possible to travel by train to Lübbenau or Lübben train station.
+You can reach the castle by train or bus: Timetable and booking*

 Cheap car hire - book quickly and easily!

-We stayed in the Beach house Spreewald *, Further Hotels in the Spreewald * you can find under this link.
+For example, we stayed overnight at Beach house Spreewald *, Further Hotels in the Spreewald * You can also find this link.

 Tips for the Spreewald:

-Our tips for the Spreewald you can find under this link.
+Our tips for the Spreewald You can find it for example under this link.

-Source Spreewald Therme in Burg: own research on site at the friendly invitation of TMB Tourismus-Marketing Brandenburg GmbH
+Source Spreewald Therme in Burg: own research on site at the kind invitation of TMB Tourismus-Marketing Brandenburg GmbH.
+Our opinions definitely remain our own.

-Text Spreewald Therme in Burg: © Copyright Monika Fuchs, TravelWorldOnline
+Text Spreewald Therme in Burg: © Copyright Monika Fuchs and TravelWorldOnline

-Photos Spreewald Therme in Burg: © Copyright Monika Fuchs, TravelWorldOnline
+Photos Spreewald Therme in Burg: © Copyright Monika Fuchs and TravelWorldOnline

-Video Spreewald Therme in Burg: © Copyright Petar Fuchs, TravelWorldOnline
+Video Spreewald Therme in Burg: © Copyright Petar Fuchs and TravelWorldOnline

+Spreewald Therme in Burg